mute-civilian/quantum_rotary_dial/README.md

 Once the app is running, it'll listen to the serial port and react to the dialed input.

 It is important to note that "0" is treated as a special character.
 It is used to switch modes and acts as a signal to commit (see Alpha Mode or Alfred Mode below)

+Information on the current mode and if shift or caps lock are enabled are displayed in the status bar.

+Quitting the application can also be done from the status bar

 ## Switching Modes